 Using tension rods as kitchen cabinet organizers is the ideal mix of practicality (you’re no longer stacking your items) and style.
 Adjust the rods vertically in pairs and slip in your favorite boards and trays.
 This is a good opportunity to decorate your space with colorful contact paper at the bottom of the cabinet or paint the rods with a rust spray paint like Rust-Oleum.

-You can find pullout cabinet organizers for lids on Amazon for around $40.
-These systems are not only useful for storing pot lids vertically, but they’re easy to access.
+You can find pull-out cabinet organizers for lids on Amazon costing around $40.
+These systems are not only useful for storing pot lids vertically, but it’s easy to access.
 You’ll want to measure your cabinet first to ensure that your big and small pot lids fit comfortably and that there’s clearance when you slide the shelf out.
 Depending on the number of lids, you could also squeeze in small baking sheets or cutting boards.

-13. Create an under kitchen sink organizer for bulky trash bag rolls.
+13. Create an under kitchen sink organizer for bulky paper towel or trash bag rolls.

-This under-cabinet organizer idea frees up a lot of cabinet or drawer space, and it makes it easier to grab a bag when you need one.
+This under cabinet organizer idea frees up a lot of cabinet or drawer space, and it makes it easier to grab a bag or paper towels when you need them.
 All you need are some curtain rod brackets and a couple of dowels.
 Running out of bags?
 Find trash bag coupons here.

-14. Use stackable mesh shelves as kitchen shelf organizers.
+14. Use stackable shelves as kitchen shelf organizers.

 15. Make an entryway cabinet organizer for everyday items.